(Disclosure: Some of the links below may be affiliate links)

 In the stock market, there are two main instruments: bonds and stocks.
 There are others as well.
 But these two are more than enough to get started.

-A bond is a debt that is issued by an entity.
+A bond is a debt that an entity issues.
 This entity could be a government, a municipality, or a corporation.
 To keep it simple, you should only focus on government bonds.
 They are the safest and most straightforward.
-A bond has a duration and interest rate.
+A bond has a time to maturity and interest rate.

 When it needs money, the government will issue bonds that people can buy.
-In return for their money, the buyer of the bond will receive interest payments regularly.
-Once the bond reached its duration, the buyer will receive its money back.
+In return for their money, the bond buyer will receive interest payments regularly.
+Once the bond reaches maturity, the buyer will receive its money back.

 The stock of a company is the set of all the shares of this company.
 You do not buy stocks directly, but you buy shares of stocks.
 By purchasing a share of a company’s stock, you will own a part of the company.